howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] Write session sketch
 - [ ] Write session test and get it to work
-- [ ] Make sessions exclude the logins
+- [ ] Make sessions exclude the logins, shove in a test for that
 - [ ] Make a session in the warmup
 - [ ] Put it all behind the FF